CLadder: Assessing Causal Reasoning in Language Models: Introduction

 Causal reasoning is believed to be one of the hallmarks of human intelligence~\citep{penn2007causal, harari2014sapiens}.
 The ability to draw causal inferences from available information is crucial for scientific understanding and rational decision-making: for example, knowing whether smoking causes cancer might enable consumers to make a more informed decision~\citep{doll1950smoking,doll1954mortality}; assessing the causal effect of a vaccine is essential for effective policy-making during a pandemic ~\citep{plotkin2005vaccines, de2013largest, whitney2014benefits, kekic2023evaluating}; and understanding the interplay behind family background, education and income helps devise effective education policies~\citep{card1999causal,chetty2011does,heckman2006earnings,psacharopoulos2004returns}.

 Our opening quote therefore mirrors the aspirations of many scientists in artificial intelligence and causal inference: to construct a machine capable of performing sound causal reasoning, and able to answer causal questions at scale and with ease.
-Recent advances in large language models (LLMs) have brought about a paradigm shift in natural language processing (NLP) and artificial intelligence~\citep[][\textit{inter alia}]{radford2019language,devlin-etal-2019-bert,brown2020gpt3, zhang2022opt,openai2023gpt4, touvron2023llama}.
+Recent advances in large language models (LLMs) have brought about a paradigm shift in natural language processing (NLP) and artificial intelligence~\citep[][\textit{inter alia}]{radford2019language,devlin-etal-2019-bert,brown2020gpt3, zhang2022opt,openai2023gpt4,ignat2023phd}.
 These transformative developments raise the question of whether these machines are already capable of causal reasoning: \textit{Do LLMs understand causality?}

 Many previous works addressed the above question by focusing on {\em commonsense} causality~\citep{zevcevic2023causal,zhang2023understanding,ho2022wikiwhy}, inspired by the literature that explores LLMs as {\em knowledge bases}~\citep{petroni-etal-2019-language,shin-etal-2020-autoprompt,jiang-etal-2020-know} (we refer to this line of work as \textit{causality as knowledge}).
 This involves assessing the alignment between commonsense knowledge about causal relationships in humans and LLMs.
 This line of work generally does not focus on evaluating how well models are capable of {\em causal reasoning}.
-For example, it may be difficult to rule out the possibility that LLMs perform potentially unreliable {\em amortized causal inference}, answering causal questions by a simple repetition of verbal patterns present in the texts composing their training data:\footnote{which may itself contain instances of fallacious causal reasoning.} in other words, LLMs may just be {\em ``causal parrots''}~\cite{zevcevic2023causal}.
+For example, it may be difficult to rule out the possibility that LLMs perform potentially unreliable {\em amortized causal inference}, answering causal questions by a simple repetition of verbal patterns present in the texts composing their training data:\footnote{which may itself contain instances of fallacious causal reasoning.} \footnote{The extent to which this would imply an inaptitude of LLMs for causal reasoning has been questioned~\cite{Huszár_2023}.} in other words, LLMs may just be {\em ``causal parrots''}~\cite{zevcevic2023causal}.